 The tea has also been used as a treatment for respiratory conditions such as bronchitis.
 You can even chew the leaf for more benefits.
 It helps promote a healthier mouth by eliminating bacteria, aiding inflamed gums, preventing toothaches and boosting overall oral health.

-The tea isn’t necessarily for drinking, although you can do that for other healthy benefits.
+The tea isn’t necessarily for drinking, although you can do that for other health benefits.
 Rather, you feed it to your hair in the form of a rinse.

 ① Boil a cup or more of guava leaves in one liter of water.